mbugua0/furry-enigma/README.md

 # furry-enigma
-Data scaping from : https://en.wikipedia.org/wiki/Demographics_of_Kenya which dispays Kenya population.
+Web scrapping from : https://en.wikipedia.org/wiki/Demographics_of_Kenya which has Kenya's population data.